1nchy/json_parser/README.md

 ~~~

 Some methods are only availiable for certain types.
-If an appropriate method is called,
+If an inappropriate method is called,
 exception `json::bad_cast` will be thrown.
 Additionally, the exception would take an error message.